CPunch/openpunk/content/journal/stripping-lua-protos/index.md

 ![](aggressive.png)
 > located in [lparser.py](https://github.com/CPunch/LuaDecompy/blob/main/lparser.py), in the `__init__` for LuaDecomp

-And only then, it's impossible to recover what used to be a local and what was a temporary expression register (without using some better parsing techniques)
+And even then, it's still impossible to recover what used to be a local and what was a temporary expression register (without using some better parsing techniques)

 ![](better.png)